 Actively feeding fish will set up in places where they can hide from their prey and jump out for the kill.
 Examine the water for such places.
 Common ambush points are behind rocks, at the end of sweeper logs, holes downstream of anything that interrupts the current (points, logs, rocks), on the downstream side of a sunken log laying across the current, etc. Think like a predator to catch a predator.
 Fish look for:

 - Safety (cover from predators)

 - Food (right near a source of food being delivered continually)

 Find those three attributes combined in a piece of moving water and you have a good chance of finding fish.

-In stillwater, look for places where water flows into the lake, out of the lake, drop-off (shelfs) where the depth changes drastically from shallow to deep, rocky areas that could hold bait or crayfish, and any structure such as logs, decks, etc. Fish like to hang out around thing to hide under.
+In stillwater, look for places where water flows into the lake, out of the lake, drop-off (shelfs) where the depth changes drastically from shallow to deep, rocky areas that could hold bait or crayfish, and any structure such as logs, decks, boat docks, etc. Fish like to hang out around things to hide under.

 I Start with a surface fly when Smallmouth fishing:

-If water temp is above 60 degrees and water flows/color are normal.
-Since surface fishing is so much fun, you may as well start there when the water temp/condition is conducive to a surface attack.
-You can always go to a streamer if the surface bite isn’t active enough.
+If water temp is above 60 degrees and water flows/color are normal I like to start with a a topwater fly, or a shallow-running streamer.
+Since seeing the strike is so much fun, you may as well start there when the water temp/condition is conducive to a surface attack.
+You can always go to a deeper running streamer if the surface bite isn’t active enough.
 I usually prefer sliders/divers over poppers for a more subtle disturbance.
 Sneaky Pete’s, Dahlberg Diver style flies, etc.

 Fishing the spawn: